Grotto Falls is pretty popular.

 Second, it’s a short hike.
 Only 1.4 miles from the Trillium Gap trailhead to the falls.
 Minimal effort for maximum beauty.

 Ironically, Grotto Falls’ popularity and the short trek to get there kept it wayyyy down on my hiking to-do list.
 I tend to avoid the crowds, y’all.
 That, and driving 3 hours roundtrip for a 3-mile roundtrip hike had me feeling just eh about it.

-So, why did I succumb to hiking Grotto Falls two weekends ago?
+So, why did I succumb to hiking Grotto Falls?

 Well, friends.
 It was purely unintentional, I assure you.
-Earlier in the week, I’d set my sights on the 6.5-mile roundtrip hike to Brushy Mountain – completely unaware that the trail from Trillium Gap passes right behind the falls.
+Earlier that week, I’d set my sights on the 6.5-mile roundtrip hike to Brushy Mountain—completely unaware that the trail from Trillium Gap passes right behind the falls.
 Literally.
-This I learned only a few hours before the hike while Googling to confirm the trailhead location.
+This I learned only a few hours before the hike while Googling to confirm the trailhead location and Grotto Falls parking situation.
 Thank you, hikinginthesmokys.com!

 Two notes about the parking area at the Trillium Gap trailhead:

 - Parking spots are limited, so you may need to park further down the road.
 I lucked out and arrived just as a car was leaving.

 - There’s a very basic restroom facility with no sink.
 Appreciated, but so, so smelly and gross.

 Once I parked, the 1.4-mile hike to Grotto Falls took me about 25 minutes.
 I was greeted by a line of people waiting to take photos.
 Not even a short line.
 No thanks!
 I hurried along the trail behind the waterfall between photo sessions and managed to snap two quick shots of the falls.
 Then on to Brushy Mountain.